oceanprotocol/docs/user-guides/data-farming/README.md

 Let's review the Active Reward substreams now to learn more about them, and help you get started with contributing to Ocean Protocol and earning rewards.

-### VolumeDF Substream
+### Volume DF Substream

-VolumeDF is the bread and butter of the Data Farming incentive program and rewards OCEAN to publishers and curators that help maintain quality assets in the Ocean ecosystem.
+Volume DF is the bread and butter of the Data Farming incentive program and rewards OCEAN to publishers and curators that help maintain quality assets in the Ocean ecosystem.

 If you have locked your OCEAN tokens in exchange for veOCEAN, this is the ideal opportunity for you to utilize those veOCEAN tokens and earn a portion of active rewards in addition to passive rewards.